Akash9078/yt-transcript-streamlit/README.md

-# YouTube Video Transcriber
+# YouTube Transcript

-A Streamlit web application that transcribes YouTube videos to text using OpenAI's Whisper model.
+A Streamlit web application that generates transcripts from YouTube videos using OpenAI's Whisper model.

 ## Features